niemand-sec/AntiCheat-Testing-Framework/README.md

 # AntiCheat-Testing-Framework
 Framework to test any Anti-Cheat on the market.
 This can be used as Template or Code Base to test any Anti-Cheat and learn along the way.
 The entry level to reverse AntiCheats and Cheats is quite high, therefore, I'm realeasing all the code I developed during my research.
-The main idea is to help people and motive them to get into this topic which is really interesting and there is a lot to research about it.
+The main idea is to help people and motivate them to get into this topic which is really interesting and there is a lot to research about it.

 All this code is the result of a research done for Recon2019 (Montreal) and BlackHat Europe 2019 (London).